Primary Navigation Mobile

 • Automatic only available on mid- and top-range cars

 Sandero Stepway engines come in three flavours – the 90hp petrol model, the 90hp petrol with automatic transmission, and the 100hp with LPG fuelling.
-They’re all effectively the same 1.0-litre three-cylinder engine with different power outputs.
+They’re all effectively the same 1.0-litre three-cylinder engine with two different power outputs.

 The LPG Bi-fuel TCe 100 model offers the longest overall driving range of any comparable car, with 800 miles available when driven gently and with both fuel tanks full and used in parallel.
+In that respect alone, it’s unique in this class.

 We’ve sampled the TCe 100 Bi-fuel and have driven it extensively in both LPG and petrol models, with little performance difference noticeable.
 The buzzy little engine delivers its power eagerly, and you need to be active with the gears if you want to keep it spinning along at a decent pace.
 It’s easy to switch between fuels with the digital display showing the range on the fuel you’ve selected.